Know Your Numbers

 Between health care visits, you can monitor and track your blood sugar, blood pressure and weight.
 Easy-to-use home glucose monitors, blood pressure monitors and scales are available at retailers, pharmacies and online.
 By keeping track of your numbers in between health care visits, you will be better able to manage your health.

-It is recommended that people with diabetes keep these health numbers within the following ranges:
+People with diabetes should keep these health numbers within the following ranges:

 Critical Health Marker Recommended Range More Information